Susaye Greene: Singer, Songwriter &

 TSM: What advice would you give to aspiring songwriters and artists?

 SG: I’d say prepare, first of all.
 If you’re interested in music, take music.
 Study music, and when I say study, you can learn how to read music and how to do the proper things, but that is not going to be the essence of what you do.
 It’s hard, you have to be obsessed with it, and not be afraid to promote yourself because at the beginning particularly, you’re not going to have anyone to promote you.
 The hardest thing is you have to be able to take rejection because people might even like what you’re doing, but they might be having a bad day.
 If you want to be a good singer than listen to good singers, listen to how they sing and then beyond that, you have to find your own style.
 You have to try to be unique as well, and be ready to be in it for the long run because that’s what it’s going to take.
-You are to the most advantage of you’re a songwriter, you write your songs and study; there are places where you can go to get better at it.
+You are to the most advantage if you’re a songwriter, you write your songs and study; there are places where you can go to get better at it.
 You keep at it, and don’t listen to anybody telling you that you can’t do it because you can.
 If no one will back you than you get a job and back yourself.
 You save your money and record yourself because you can do that now.
 You can have a recording studio at home now, most major artists that I know do.
 It’s about being very strong and strong-minded, supporting yourself, fear leaving yourself, pushing forward and mostly preparing.
-If you can’t take the downs than you’ll never have the ups; it’s like hills and valley’s.
+If you can’t take the downs than you’ll never have the ups; it’s like hills and valleys.
 Everything changes.
 Music changes, so you need to listen to what’s out there, popular and do you.
 Don’t try to sound like anybody else.
 Do you.
 We all have a different personality, so your music would have a different personality as well.